iTschetter/PhishingDetection/README.md

 Ensure that you have installed jest, chai, sinon, and jsdom.
 To do so, run the following command:
 `npm install --save-dev jest chai sinon jsdom`.

+To run the tests, first make sure you are in the 'Add-in' directory, then run the following command:
+'npm test'